MateusRoder/e_dropout_rbm/README.md

 ```Python
 pip install -r requirements.txt
 ```
-* If you encounter any problems with the automatic installation of the "learnergy" package, it is possible that its direct installation from the "https://github.com/gugarosa/learnergy" repository corrects incompatibilities, but do not hesitate in contact us.
+*If you encounter any problems with the automatic installation of the [learnergy](https://github.com/gugarosa/learnergy) package, contact us.*

 ### Data configuration